Welcome to Marine Moments

 I started off using some grammar tools, lacking in confidence of my own ability.
 First up, Grammarly – I now hate it with a vengeance.
 I didn’t know that there were so many Americanisms – it took me weeks and weeks to weed them all back out and anglicise the text once more (Toward without the ‘s’ is American, now I know…): ‘Word’ spell check will be my starting point next time.

 Hemmingway was next.
-But I found this tool tended to strip out all my personal style and wanted everything paired right back to short, simple questions with no word longer than 4 letters, no adverbs, and nothing to challenge a six-year-old reader.
+But I found this tool tended to strip out all my personal style and wanted everything paired right back to short, simple sentences with no word longer than 4 letters, no adverbs, and nothing to challenge a six-year-old reader.
 Sorry to all 6-year-olds, you have to learn hard words to read my book!

 I have learned that I must take control of my own grammar, my own learning – own up to it and improve it if needs be.
 I want to be a ‘good writer’ and to do that I need to perfect the use of the tools of the trade.
 I made a list of all important aspects that may be to the detriment of the reader’s enjoyment of the story, such as missing and inconsistent punctuation for speech, making sure it was clear who was speaking, and taking out repeated words and ‘needless’ words such as (there was a very long list of these!) ‘really’, ‘very’, basically’ and ‘definitely’.
 Mind you, then I went back and replaced a few of them because that is what I wanted my characters to say… but each word and its ‘usefulness’ has been considered.
 My sincere hope is that the grammar does not distract in any way from the readers absorption into the story, and if there are errors, I will own up to them, blame no-one else, and learn from them (Commas baffle me.
-Every editor who provided feedback, and every online tool I used moved them back and forth within a sentence with no rhyme nor reason, that I ended up believing they are invented as prey confetti, to ‘sprinkle in decorative fashion’ according to personal taste: I put them where I thought they should go – perhaps my next learning for the next book…).
+Every editor who provided feedback, and every online tool I used moved them back and forth within a sentence with no rhyme nor reason.
+I ended up believing they are invented as pretty confetti, to ‘sprinkle in decorative fashion’ according to personal taste: I put them where I thought they should go – perhaps my next learning for the next book…).

 Pre-order offer available until 17th March: marinemoments.uk/fiction